 Tendinopathy is most often caused by overuse of a muscle and tendon.
 Over time, the regular strain on the tendon causes the structure of the tendon to change.

 Shoulder tendons are overused most often with:

-Symptoms develop gradually over time.
-Pain usually slowly increases with use.
+Symptoms will develop gradually over time.
+Pain may not always be present but slowly increases with use.

 Bursitis can cause similar pain symptoms.
-Your doctor may inject an anesthetic medication.
-If the pain goes away it may suggest bursitis not tendinopathy.
+Your doctor may inject a medication that numbs pain.
+If the pain goes away, it may suggest bursitis not tendinopathy.

-Rehabilitation will help you regain strength and range of motion in your shoulder.
-It will also help you prevent future injuries.
+Rehabilitation will help regain strength and range of motion in the shoulder.
+It may also help to prevent future injuries.
 Rehabilitation may include:

 Canadian Orthopaedic Association